 The advent of comfortable, good-looking glasses with AR functionality will be a huge enabling factor for virtual collaboration.
 It will make it easy to see remote colleagues in the same room you are in, as he is proposing spatial.

 The quality of body and face mapping appears to be improving rapidly, but will need to progress further.

 Long-term, I'd say in 10-20 years, we may come to consider it difficult to distinguish between the appearance of someone in person and in a virtual world.

 I remain cautious about the estimated time to adoption of this technology, for one simple reason: it took some time even before videoconferencing became standard practice in many organizations.
 It is not only the ability to display realistic images that matters, but also the ease of use.
 It will take time until it seems completely normal to have business discussions in a virtual world.

 One of the advantages of working in virtual spaces is that you can make your avatar look the way you want.
 You don't have to worry about hair, clothes or makeup.
 Realism will however be welcome: especially in a working context people will want to feel that they are interacting with a person, not with something similar to a cartoon.

 Virtual worlds to work together

 It is most likely a fairly long journey from here, even taking into account the fact that Second Life was founded in 2003.
-Progress will be relatively slow, as time goes by and amid skepticism, technological advancements, innovative companies experimenting with and adopting virtual collaboration worlds, and proven results that carry us forward.
+Progress will be relatively slow, with the passage of time and between skepticism, technological advances, innovative companies that experience and adopt virtual collaboration worlds and proven results that bring us forward.

 Yes, at some point we will find a common and daily place to work and collaborate with colleagues from all over the world in virtual worlds.